brianjknight/Criminal-Database-Project/backend/javaforce5-beta/project_documents/design_document.md

 ### 4.1.
 In Scope
 * CRUD operations for a single criminal record.
-   * Create a new record
+   * U1 Create a new record
-   * Retrieve existing record
+   * U2 Retrieve existing record
+   * U6 Delete a record
+   * U3 Retrieve crime list from the record
-   * Update a record by adding a crime to the list
+   * U4 Update a record by adding a crime to the crime list
-   * Delete a record
 * Use at least one secondary index on the DDB table to run a query.
   * U7 retrieve records by state.
-  * U5 Updating the state for a person's criminal record.

 ### 4.2.
 Out of Scope